 WPIAL Softball Champions

 The Western Pennsylvania Interscholastic Athletic League (WPIAL) has crowned champions in softball since 1972.
-The 2025 season marks the WPIAL’s 53rd year of competition in the sport, and winning the championships were Hempfield Area (Class 6A), Shaler (Class 5A), Hampton (Class 4A), Mohawk (Class 3A), Neshannock (Class 2A), and Union (Class 1A).
+The 2026 season marks the WPIAL’s 54th year of competition in the sport, and winning the championships were Hempfield Area (Class 6A), Shaler (Class 5A), Elizabeth Forward (Class 4A), South Park (Class 3A), Bentworth (Class 2A), and Union (Class 1A).

 Below you will find links to each classification's champion and championship game, and all the schools who have won a WPIAL softball championship.
 The 2020 season was not contested due to the COVID-19 pandemic.